faehdy/Space_Data_Kernel/README.md

 water_combiner: Combines the meascons and the soil moisture in a certain way and rescales the grid which resulted from that to 1°

+LWE_Mascon.ipynb: Interpolates the grace data for gaps using slines of grade 2 for every single mode of the PCA

 Workflow:
 1. Download all the relevant GLDAS Files from the NASA Website

+1.5 Run LWE_Mascon.ipynb for the interpolation of the mascons

 2. Run Explore GLDAS to combine all the individual Months to one big file with all the cells and all the Months